Prosecutors want ex-Rep. Chris Collins to serve nearly 5 years in prison for insider trading case

-"There plainly is a need for the sentence imposed in this case to be substantial enough that it will promote respect for the law, in light of the lack of respect that Collins has shown for it and the importance of making clear that conduct of this kind, by anyone, is not tolerated," prosecutors wrote in a filing in U.S. District Court in Manhattan.
+"There plainly is a need for the sentence imposed in this case to be substantial enough that it will promote respect for the law, in light of the lack of respect that Collins has shown for it and the importance of making clear that conduct of this kind, by anyone, is not tolerated," prosecutors wrote in a sentencing memo filed in U.S. District Court in Manhattan.

 Collins, who represented a Buffalo-area district, pleaded guilty in October to tipping off his son Cameron about a failed drug test by an Australian pharmaceuticals company, Innate Immunotherapeutics, whose board Collins sat on, before the test results were made public.

-Collins, 69, had frantically called Cameron Collins on June, 22, 2017, from an event he was attending on the White House lawn minutes after getting an email from Innate's CEO informing him and other select company insiders that the drug designed to combat multiple scelerosis had failed its tests.
+Collins, 69, had frantically called Cameron Collins on June 22, 2017, from an event he was attending on the White House lawn minutes after getting an email from Innate's CEO informing him and other select company insiders that the drug designed to combat multiple sclerosis had failed its tests.
 Collins was a major shareholder in Innate.

-The tip allowed Cameron Collins, his fiancee, his finacee's parents and others who learned about Chris Collins' tip to avoid significant losses in their stock holdings by beginning to sell their shares of Innate Immunotherapeutics the following day.
+The tip allowed Cameron Collins, his fiancee, Lauren Zarsky, his fiancee's parents and others who learned about Chris Collins' tip to avoid significant losses in their stock holdings by beginning to sell their shares of Innate Immunotherapeutics the following day.

-Innate's stock fell 92 percent once the company issued a press release about the failed drug test on June 26, 2013.
-By that time, Cameron Collins had sold more than 1 million shares of the company's stock, avoiding about $571,000 in losses.
+Innate's stock fell 92% once the company issued a press release about the failed drug test on June 26, 2013.
+By that time, Cameron Collins had sold more than 1 million shares of the company's stock, avoiding about $571,000 in losses, while his fiancee's father, Stephen Zarsky, avoided losses totaling almost $144,000 after trading on the illicit tip.

+"Congressman Collins was unable to avoid losses by selling his own shares because they were not held at a United States broker and could not be traded on the OTC [over-the-counter] markets," prosecutors wrote in their filing.

+Both Cameron Collins and Stephen Zarsky pleaded guilty in the case and are due to be sentenced next week.

-Collins, who was the first member of Congress to endorse Donald Trump's 2016 presidential campaign, is due to be sentenced Friday for one count of conspiring to commit securities fraud, and to one count of making false statements to the FBI.
+Chris Collins, who was the first member of Congress to endorse Donald Trump's 2016 presidential campaign, is due to be sentenced Friday for one count of conspiring to commit securities fraud, and for one count of making false statements to the FBI.

 He had resigned his seat in Congress a day before pleading guilty, after vowing for more than a year that he would fight the charges, and after winning re-election in 2018 while under criminal indictment.